-- 6.1 0.5% per pupil increase for each school in 2018 to 2019 through the national funding formula - this is a mandatory requirement, but we will not know the impact of this until firstly details are published in September, and until we can undertake detailed modelling to assess the impact on the overall schools block and MFG. - 6.2 The formula will provide local authorities with per pupil funding of at least £4,800 for all secondary schools this is a mandatory requirement but we will not know the impact of this until firstly details are published in September, and until we can undertake detailed modelling to assess the impact on the overall schools block and MFG.
-As with the Early Years formula it may be necessary to phase this in over the 2 years, depending on the resources available. - 6.3 The minimum funding guarantee (MFG) for schools will continue, but local authorities will have the flexibility to set a local MFG between 0% and minus 1.5% per pupil.
+- 6.1 0.5% per pupil increase for each school in 2018 to 2019 through the national funding formula - this is a mandatory requirement, but we will not know the impact of this until details are published in September, and until we can undertake detailed modelling to assess the impact on the overall schools block and MFG. - 6.2 This does not apply to special schools, however, special schools face the same inflationary pressures as all other schools, and as the HNB will increase by 0.5%, it seems sensible to model on the basis of increasing special school top-ups by 0.5% so there is a consistent approach across schools. - 6.3 The minimum funding guarantee (MFG) for schools will continue, but local authorities will have the flexibility to set a local MFG between 0% and minus 1.5% per pupil.
 It is widely agreed that schools that lose funding from formula changes should have some degree of protection, and that this is funded largely by phasing in the increases for those schools that gain from formula changes.
 However it is also true that such protection should not be for an excessive period of time.
-The

-MFG at -1.5% has provided a reasonable balance, and I propose that this remains the starting point.
+The MFG at -1.5% has provided a reasonable balance, and I propose that this remains the starting point.
 I would propose only modelling alternatives if a significant number of schools look to be significantly adversely affected from formula changes in the move to the national funding formula.
-At this stage I am not clear on how this interacts with the guaranteed 0.5% per pupil increase guarantee.
+At this stage I am not clear on how this interacts with the guaranteed 0.5% per pupil increase guarantee and the minimum per pupil amounts.